QuantEcon/lecture-python-intro/in-work/networks.md

 * determining the most important industrial sector in an economy.

-In what follows, a **centrality measure** associates to each weighted directed graph a vector $m$ where the $m_i$ is interpreted as the centrality (or rank) of vertex $v_i$.
+In what follows, a **centrality measure** associates to each weighted directed graph a vector $m$ where the $m_i$ is interpreted as the centrality (or rank) of node $v_i$.

 ### Degree Centrality

-Two elementary measures of ``importance'' of a vertex in a given directed graph are its in-degree and out-degree.
+Two elementary measures of "importance" of a node in a given directed graph are its in-degree and out-degree.

 Both of these provide a centrality measure.

-In-degree centrality is a vector containing the in-degree of each vertice in the graph.
+In-degree centrality is a vector containing the in-degree of each node in the graph.

-In-degree centrality is a vector containing the in-degree of each vertice in the graph.
+In-degree centrality is a vector containing the in-degree of each node in the graph.

-If the graph is expressed as a Networkx \texttt{DiGraph} called \texttt{G}
-(see, e.g., \S\ref{sss:nx}), then the in-degree centrality vector can be calculated via
+TODO build a graph G via Networkx and then compute the in-degree centrality vector via
-%

 \begin{minted}{python}
 iG = [G.in_degree(v) for v in G.nodes()]
 \end{minted}

-Unfortunately, while these measures of centrality are simple to calculate, they are not always informative.
+Unfortunately, while in-degree and out-degree centrality are simple to calculate, they are not always informative.

 For example, consider the task of a web search engine, which ranks pages by relevance whenever a user enters a search.

 Suppose web page A has twice as many inbound links as page B.

-This might suggest that page A deserves a higher rank, due to its larger in-degree centrality
+In-degree centrality tells us that page A deserves a higher rank.

-But in fact page A might be less "important" than page B.
+But in fact page A might be less important than page B.

 To see why, suppose that the links to A are from pages that almost no traffic, while the links to B are from pages that receive very heavy traffic.